marouenbg/Bioinformatics/README.md

 - The minimum distance between the centers of each helix,

-- The length of the conenxion loop,
+- The length of the connexion loop,

 - The number of kinks totalized by both helices